rathboma/rathboma.github.com/_posts/2013-11-17-python-map-reduce-on-hadoop---a-beginners-tutorial.md

 - nfl data
 ---

-This article orinally accompanied my tutorial session at the [Big Data Madison Meetup, November 2013][bdm].
+This article originally accompanied my tutorial session at the [Big Data Madison Meetup, November 2013][bdm].

 The goal of this article is to: